AnonymityDataRelease/PivotsCR/README.md

 **Step3:** Generate Plausible English Mentions

  - Search the most similar English words for each word in a source-language mention.
-In this paper, we used the CSLS (Cross-domain similarity local scaling) proposed by [MUSE](https://github.com/facebookresearch/MUSE).
+In this paper, we used the CSLS (Cross-domain similarity local scaling) proposed by [MUSE](https://github.com/facebookresearch/MUSE) (e.g., in "csls_knn_" in word_translation.py).
 Alternatively, you can employ the cosine similarity of vectors to measure the word similarity and [GENSIM](https://radimrehurek.com/gensim/models/keyedvectors.html) is suggested.
 E.g.,
 	 ```ruby
 	 # generate similar words
 	 import gensim